 - To speed up the cooling process, place the pan of finished candy in the refrigerator.

-- We love this recipe because it doesn't contain any corn syrup, so tastes rich and natural.
+- We love this recipe because it contains no corn syrup, so it tastes rich and natural.

 IMPORTANT TIP: Always look for a dark amber color when cooking the sugar and butter mixture.
 Expect the mixture to smoke a little bit as it becomes deep in color.
 That's when you know it is done and ready for the smashed almonds.